JermaineMckenna/project2-l-memory-game/README.md

 To create the features applied on the game I had sourced various videos on youtube that helped breakdown JavaScripts features and animations which I applied to my code.

+[google docs](https://docs.google.com/document/u/0/) is what I used to create the tables to submit the testing.

+[This youtube video](https://www.youtube.com/watch?v=M0egyNvsN-Y) helped decide a final layout for the memory game and also helped with javascript animations/features.

 [this blog on elated.com](https://www.elated.com/javascript-timers-with-settimeout-and-setinterval/) did help in understanding and applying the games timer.

 When deciding on a game layout and design, I had already had a good idea of what i wanted but after looking online I went with a square/card layout which was help chosen from [helpful games](https://www.helpfulgames.com/subjects/brain-training/memory.html)